- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 Once everyone is on the same page about strategy, grandparents can consider the most tax-efficient options for their investment.

-One flexible way for grandparents to help their grandchildren save for college is with 529 college savings plans,1 which offer an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.
+One flexible way for grandparents to help their grandchildren save for college is with 529 college savings plans, which offer an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 Some of the pros

 - Flexibility.
-At the college and graduate level, 529 plan funds can be used at accredited institutions for tuition, books, fees, supplies, and other approved expenses.
+At the college and graduate level, 529 plan funds can be used at accredited institutions for tuition, books, fees, supplies, and other qualified expenses.
 In addition, once the annual gift has been made to the 529 plan, the money is no longer considered part of the parents’ or grandparents’ estate, for estate tax purposes.

 - One financial aid catch.
 A 529 account held by a grandparent isn’t included as a parental asset in the federal Expected Family Contribution (EFC) calculation—which can be a good thing.
 But, under current rules, once the money is distributed, it is considered student income, which can have a significant negative impact on financial aid if it is used before the final 2 years of attendance.
 Due to the recent passage of the FAFSA Simplification Act, the federal aid form will be changed over the next few years, and once phased in, will no longer ask about these assets.
 However, some colleges ask for supplemental information, so be sure to check with each institution.
 If grandparents contribute to the parent’s 529 college savings plan, the money is considered a parental asset when calculating the current EFC for federal financial aid.
 So, they count for up to 5.6% of assets versus 20% for a student asset, which is how they would be counted for a custodial account.
 (See section on Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) accounts.)